What is Cervical Radiculopathy?

 A frequent feeling that your hand has fallen asleep and is not with you.

-Numbness or decreased sensation in the area supplied by the irritated C6 nerve root.
+Numbness or decreased sensation in the fingers.

 How long does it take to heal from Cervical Radiculopathy?